 However there was a problem.
 The physically dominant dinosaurs of the period ensured that the mammals did not grow to be anything more than small insect-eating creatures.
 Their physical evolution was obstructed and with it their cognitive reasoning, and emotional centers of the brain where the feelings of love form.

-Under these conditions the most progressive form of love on the planet, that borne by the mammals, had limited potential.
-But love needs to progress; it’s potential maximized.
+Under these conditions the most progressed form of love on the planet, that borne by the mammals, had limited potential.
+But love needs to move forward; it’s potential maximized.
 I believe ensuring that love achieves it’s potential is at the core of The Greatest Love’s Divine Plan.

 The mammals however survived.